riatron8/EGR314IndividualDataSheet/docs/03-Component-Selection/Component-Selection.md

 ## Module's Selected Major Components

-The following sections are the selected major components necessary for  .....
+The following sections are the selected major components necessary for properly measuring the environement around the rover, and the power neccessary to keep the measurement operational.

->**For each of the following sections, use <ins>one of the two styles</ins> given near the end. *REMOVE THIS NOTE***

 ### Power Management